JetBrains/intellij-sdk-docs/tutorials/live_templates/template_support.md

 ---
-title: 1.
-Adding Live Template Support
+title: Adding Live Templates to a Plugin
 ---
 <!-- Copyright 2000-2020 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

+This tutorial illustrates how to add default Custom Live Templates to an IntelliJ Platform plugin, and assign valid contexts for these templates based on the surrounding code and file type.
+In addition, the tutorial discusses how to export existing Live Templates, and bundle them within a plugin.
+Any Live Template that can be created and exported can be added to a plugin by following the Template Creation, Export, and Extension Point Registration processes.

-This tutorial is based on the SDK code sample [`live_templates`](https://github.com/JetBrains/intellij-sdk-docs/tree/master/code_samples/live_templates).
+This tutorial uses the SDK code sample [`live_templates`](https://github.com/JetBrains/intellij-sdk-docs/tree/master/code_samples/live_templates).

 * bullet
 {:toc}